ax-va/Python-Selenium-Raghavendra-2021/README.md

 Verified with Python 3.8+ and the following package versions: selenium 4.8.2, webdriver-manager 4.0.1, PyAutoGUI 0.9.53, Pillow 9.4.0.

-## Starting with 115 the ChromeDriver release process is integrated with that of Chrome
+## Release process for ChromeDriver 115 and above is integrated with that of Chrome
 https://chromedriver.chromium.org/downloads/version-selection

 ## How to get a chromedriver